Amertz08/Robot/MEETING.md

 ## Meeting/Progress Notes

-Progress and notes for the week starting on the given date (Mon-Sun).
+Progress and notes from the previous lab up to the end of the lab for the given date.

-## Week of 1/15/17
+## Week of 1/19/17

 **Progress**